 I can't see photos, my phone is broken

 In April 2015, I decided to move back to India from Paris, by surface, to discover the distance I had put between myself and my home for the past five years.
-During the trip, my only capture device was a Beautyflex 66, which had a shutter failure early during the trip.
-Soon after this, I dropped my phone, which happened to also be my point-and- shoot camera.
+My only capture device during my travels was a Beautyflex 66, which had a shutter failure early in the course of my travels.
+Soon after this, I dropped my phone, which also happened to be my backup point-and- shoot camera.
 As the screen smashed, I couldn’t quite ‘see’ the photos I was making.
-People would frequently communicate by sending me pictures on the telephone and as I could never really tell what I was looking at, I often found myself saying, ‘I can’t see photos, my phone is broken'.
+People would frequently communicate by sending me pictures through chat applications on my telephone and as I could never really tell what I was looking at, I often found myself saying, ‘I can’t see photos, my phone is broken'.

-The phone as a capture device has earned pride of place in contemporary photography, and has influenced the collective eye itself over time.
+The phone as a capture device has earned pride of place in contemporary photographic practices, and has influenced the collective eye itself over time.
 Its versatility lies in its accessibility and (un)intrusiveness.
-By making the phone itself the subject, the medium itself comes into question.
-I can’t see photos, my phone is broken is a celebration of the glitch - the digital aesthetic and also the opportunities presented by everyday irregularities.
-The images are printed on hyper gloss archival paper in an edition of 5 and in two sizes.